 Explanation: The SCSI command to bind a PE and VVOL failed because the monitoring state of the disk array is not "Running".

-Measures: Check the monitoring state of the disk array, restart monitoring the disk array, and run clone failed.
+Measures: Check the monitoring state of the disk array, restart monitoring the disk array, and run the command again.